Ceasar/Encyclopedia/src/adler_1966.rst

     1. Of estheticism, which regards all books as if they were poetry
     2. Of intellectualism, which treats all books as if they were instructive

+.. _passive:
+.. _passive reading:

+Passive reading
+    The kind of reading_ we do when we read anything which is immediately comprehensible to us.

+    See also: `Active reading`_

 .. _philosophy:

 Philosophy